kitspace/kitspace-v2/README.md

 This is a NodeJS program that processes all the assets and uploads them to an AWS S3 compatible service (in development we use Minio).
 As with the frontend, changing dependencies requires you to restart the development container.

+You can run the processor test-suite, including integration tests by running `scripts/test_processor.sh`.

 ## Auto Deploys

 This repo auto deploys the `master` branch (whether e2e tests pass or not) to our staging server.